RouxRC/series-DL/README.md

 Optionnally always download first episodes of new shows.

-Meant for use under Linux with Vuze/Azureus torrent client, but should also work under MacOsX and with any torrent client that handles starting torrent from command line.
+Meant for use under Linux with Vuze/Azureus torrent client, but should also work under MacOsX and with any torrent client that handles starting magnet links from command line.

 ## Dependencies